Culture and positive psychology: Approaches

 There are two main approaches to cross-cultural positive psychology.
 One perspective, termed 'culturally-free' believes that there are numerous human strengths that are valued universally, and that the pursuit of happiness is common across cultures.
+This approach posits that the science of positive psychology is similar to the science of biology or chemistry in that it is not associated with any one culture or school of thought, but can be applied anywhere at anytime.
 Proponents of this side view their approach as descriptive, and objective, claiming its results "transcend particular cultures and politics and approach universality".
-The other approach views values as culturally embedded, meaning that cultural values of the researchers influence their work.
+The other approach, dubbed cultural determinism or cultural relativism, views values as culturally embedded, meaning that cultural values of the researchers influence their work.
 The Diagnostic and Statistical Manual 5 (DSM-V) takes this view and includes information throughout the manual to increase cultural sensitivity and further the awareness of a multicultural perspective in clinical practice.
 Some of the additional information includes insight into cultural differences in key symptoms of disorders as well as suggestions on how to take cultural context into account during treatment.

 Also, Western traditions fostered more individualistic societies while eastern traditions fostered more collectivistic societies.
 Individualistic cultures value the self above the group.
 Collectivistic cultures value the group above the individual.